Azure/Health-Data-and-AI-Blueprint/deployment.md

-# Azure Health Data & AI Blueprint for HIPAA/HITRUST
+# Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI

 ## Deployment guide

-The components for deploying the solution can be downloaded from the [Azure Health Data & AI Blueprint repository on Github.](http://aka.ms/healthblueprint)  For integration with PowerShell, it is necessary to have [Git for Windows](https://git-scm.com/download/win) installed.
+The components for deploying the solution can be downloaded from the [Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI repository on Github.](http://aka.ms/healthblueprint)  For integration with PowerShell, it is necessary to have [Git for Windows](https://git-scm.com/download/win) installed.

 - *CAUTION* The script adds domain users to the Azure Active Directory (AD) tenant that you specify.
 We recommend creating a new Azure Active Directory (AD) tenant to test this solution.